JolonB/PrintCameraBot/README.md

     * imap_host - the IMAP host address; only change this if you aren't using Gmail
     * smtp_host - the SMTP host address; only change this if you aren't using Gmail
 * email_subject - the subject of the email sent by the Printer Monitor
-* polling_freq - the number of seconds the Monitor waits between checking for new emails
+* polling_period - the number of seconds the Monitor waits between checking for new emails
 * max_emails - the number of emails the monitor will process, any more will be discarded to prevent spam; set to 0 if you want to read all emails
 * 2fa_lookback - the number of seconds for the two-factor authentication to look back for codes; this should be enough time to copy the code and send an email
 * approved_users* - email address : OTP secret pairs; each user that can access the Monitor should be set up